vyos/vyos-documentation/docs/install.rst

 ---------------------

-This subsection and the following one applies to downloaded LTS images, for other versions please jump to :ref:`Install`.
+This subsection and the following one applies to downloaded LTS images, for other versions please jump to :ref:`live_installation`.

 LTS images are signed by VyOS lead package-maintainer private key.
 With the official public key, the authenticity of the package can be verified.